Please visit our website.

-Philip Roscoe is a Lecturer in the School of Management at the University of St Andrews, UK.
+Philip Roscoe is a Reader in the School of Management at the University of St Andrews, UK.

 Tuija Saresma is docent of auto/biographical research at the Research Centre for Contemporary Culture, Department of Arts and Culture Research, University of Jyväskylä, Finland.

 Ina Schaum is a sociologist based at Goethe University in Frankfurt am Main.
 Currently, she is an ELES research fellow (PhD scholarship holder of Ernst Ludwig Ehrlich Studienwerk.